getml/reflect-cpp/README.md

 - `rfl::Ref`: Similar to `std::shared_ptr`, but guaranteed to never be null.
 - `rfl::TaggedUnion`: Similar to `std::variant`, but with explicit tags that make parsing more efficient, results in a different serialization format than `rfl::Enum`.

+### Custom classes

-Finally, it is very easy to extend full support to your own custom classes, refer to the [documentation](TODO) for details.
+Finally, it is very easy to extend full support to your own classes, refer to the [documentation](TODO) for details.

 ## Serialization formats